TritonDataCenter/jsstyle/README.md

                             This is legacy.
 Does anyone use this? indent=<NUM|tab>        An integer number of spaces for indentation, or 'tab' for tab indentation (the default).
-    literal-string-quote    'single' (the default), 'double' or 'ignore'.
-                            Specifies the preferred quote character for
-                            literal strings.
-    unparenthesized-return  Boolean option, set to 0 to disable the "unparenthesized return expression" check.
+    literal-string-quote    'single' (the default) or 'double'.
+Specifies the preferred quote character for literal strings. unparenthesized-return  Boolean option, set to 0 to disable the "unparenthesized return expression" check.
     blank-after-start-comment